-Our NEXT BAPTISM is EASTER SUNDAY, APRIL 1st!
+Our NEXT BAPTISM is BEACH BAPTISM on SUNDAY, June 3rd!

 Baptism is an important step of obedience that shows others that we have personally trusted Jesus for our salvation.
 When Christians are baptized, they are submerged under water to identify with the death and burial of Jesus and raised out of the water to identify with his resurrection.
 We believe that water baptism is a public declaration of three important things: you are a follower of Jesus Christ, you are beginning a changed life in Christ, and you are part of a new family.

 If you would like to learn more about baptism, or sign up to be baptized, please click the links below.